Towards Low-Cost and Efficient Malaria Detection: Evaluation Methods

 \section{Evaluation Methods}

 We provide an initial benchmark by evaluating two types of methods on our dataset.
 To compute the accuracy of malarial cells detection as well as malarial-cell stage classification, we apply recent object detectors.
 Our experimental results (Table~\ref{tab: ObjectDetecorsResult_Across_mags}) show that detector trained on HCM performs poorly on LCM even on the same magnification.
 Therefore, we evaluate a few recent domain adaptation approaches to improve detection accuracy across the microscopes.
 Furthermore, we propose to use problem-specific constraints to improve cross microscope detection accuracy.
-Note that we do not claim to propose a new domain adaptation approach.
 Our key findings are that these problem-specific constraints can be plugged-in into any domain adaptation approach and can help improve cross-microscopes accuracy.